CSCfi/csc-user-guide/docs/data/sensitive-data/accessing-sd-services.md

 2. Request a CSC project from servicedesk@csc.fi (subject: Sensitive Data).
 Attach a copy of the Findata permit data permit; describe shortly your research project (name and research field are enough) and add all the project members as a cc to the email (please use the organizational email addresses).

 3. Activate your account's additional security verification (or Multi-factor Authentication) by scanning the QR code with a specific application (e.g. Google Authenticator).
 For further instructions see the [MFA paragraph](../../accounts/mfa.md), under the Account section on the CSC user guide;

-4- Join a CSC project via the invitation link provided to you by the service desk and wait for approval;
+4. Join a CSC project via the invitation link provided to you by the service desk and wait for approval;

-5- Fill in the [description of data processing activities](../../accounts/when-your-project-handles-personal-data.md) form;
+5. Fill in the [description of data processing activities](../../accounts/when-your-project-handles-personal-data.md) form;

-6- All project members should approve [the terms and conditions of SD Desktop service](../../accounts/how-to-add-service-access-for-project.md#member);
+6. All project members should approve [the terms and conditions of SD Desktop service](../../accounts/how-to-add-service-access-for-project.md#member);

 For specific guidance regarding these steps, check the [Accounts](../../accounts/index.md) paragraph at the beginning of this user guide.

-Note that you always need to use your CSC username and password when you access data from your virtual desktop.
+Note that you need to use your CSC username and password when you access data from your virtual desktop.
 If you don't remember your CSC password, you can [reset it](../../accounts/how-to-change-password.md).